-Candidates for nomination to the Board will be selected by the Governance/Nominating Committee taking into consideration the overall composition and the diversity of the Board and the skills, experience and expertise that Board members are able to offer.
+Candidates for nomination to the Board will be selected by the Governance and Corporate Responsibility Committee taking into consideration the overall composition of the Board and the skills, experience and expertise that Board members are able to offer.
+The Committee is committed to actively seek out highly qualified candidates and will include candidates with a diversity of ethnicity, race, gender, age, sexual orientation and/or gender identity in the pool of candidates from which Board nominees are chosen.
+The Committee may also seek to include, in the candidate pool, individuals from non-executive corporate positions and non-traditional environments.
 In evaluating director nominees, the Committee considers the following, among other criteria:

-- the appropriate size of the Company's Board; - the needs of the Company with respect to the particular talents and experience of its directors;

-- the knowledge, skills, expertise and executive leadership experience of nominees, as well as working experience at the executive leadership level in his/her field of expertise; - recognition by other leaders as a person of integrity and outstanding professional competence with a proven record of accomplishments and demonstrable sound business judgment; - experience in a regulatory arena; - knowledge of the business of, and/or facilities for, the generation, transmission, and/or distribution of electric energy and natural gas; - likelihood of enhancement of the diversity and perspective of the Board; and - knowledge of the customers, community and employee base.
+- the appropriate size of the Company's Board; - the needs of the Company with respect to the particular talents and experience of its directors; - the qualifications, knowledge, competencies, abilities, skills, expertise and executive leadership experience of nominees, as well as working experience at the executive leadership level in their field of expertise; - recognition by other leaders as a person of integrity and outstanding professional competence with a proven record of accomplishments and demonstrable sound business judgment; - experience in a regulatory arena; - knowledge of the business of, and/or facilities for, the generation, transmission, and/or distribution of electric energy and natural gas; - Attributes that would enhance the diversity and perspective of the Board; and - knowledge of the customers, community and employee base.